Top facebook2x Top phone2x 02392 360089 Top webcam2x Webcam Top search2x Basket Login Join

 If you are looking for an exciting, lightweight, single-hander and a friendly, competitive fleet, come and join us at LOSSC.

-Laser Fleet
+ILCA Fleet

 You are welcome to sail any race with your chosen size rig, but please bear in mind that you will be in different classes if you change during a series, a different sail makes a different boat!